KARL POPPER AND FALSIFICATIONIST CRITICISM

 C(h,e) = 1- P(h,e)

-and he is willing to admit a proposal by Kemery in The Journal of Symbolic Logic (1954) that the relation may also be expressed in terms of information science concepts as:
+and Popper is willing to admit a proposal by Kemery in the Journal of Symbolic Logic (1954) that the relation may also be expressed in terms of information science concepts as:

 C(h,e) = 1- log P(h,e).